-• The pharmacy has processes to monitor and improve its services and they discuss mistakes that are identified during the dispensing process.
-But its team members do not keep records of the mistakes or what action they take to reduce the risk of similar mistakes happening again.
-So they may not be able to always show they are making improvement to their services.
+The pharmacy has processes to monitor and improve its services and they discuss mistakes that are identified during the dispensing process.
+But its team members do not keep records of what action they take to reduce the risk of similar mistakes happening again.
+So they may not be able to always show what improvements they are making to their services.